cs4240-group5/intuitive/docs/2_Grabbing/grabbing.md

 - Design for standing or sitting users.
 You can decide beforehand if your user should be standing or sitting.
   - You can guide user's behaviour through built-in constraints. *Example: angled screens that can be viewed while standing but not while sitting.*

+This room features shelves, tables, and interactable elements designed to let the user experience different height levels intuitively.

 ## Affordances for Interaction
 It is important to distinguish interactable objects from environmental or cosmetic elements.
 In scenarios such as games, this gives the user an intuitive grasp of what actions they can take.
 Your program should thus indicate to the user what are the *affordances* of the objects around them.